*Image: “Via Della Spada” by Galen Cheney, 45″ x 120″ Oil and Enamel on Wood Panel

 Thinking about it now, I can remember hearing Mr. Harris’s screams as we packed, but who knows if that’s accurate.
 They say every time you replay a memory you change it.

 We team-lifted my clean, red #31 back into our trailer, broke down the canopy, and loaded the Bronco in silence.
 I didn’t know what was going through Dad’s head, but I was pumped for a July Saturday night without Keithie putting me into the wall, free of the endless track, the hot bark of motors, the veins driving out of every screaming father’s neck, the John Deere and the dip spit.
 Climbing into the truck, the cracked leather seat torched my hands, like a Nintendo cartridge after hours of playing.
-We were leaving, maybe never coming back.
-I daydreamed Dad buying me a PS2—maybe even a guitar—once we sold the kart.
+The seats could have done with some leather restoration, it couldn’t have been much different to how we were going about restoring a leather couch of ours?
+Anyway, we were leaving, maybe never coming back.
+I daydreamed Dad buying me a PS2-maybe even a guitar-once we sold the kart.

 “This shit never happens,” Dad said as we pulled out of our spot in the grass and joined the slow procession of trailers leaving Huntersville Speedway.
 We cranked the windows down, but everywhere the air was stale.
 Air-conditioning stayed turned off at the track.
 Dad always acted like we had to rough it.